Blue Simple Medical Clinic Presentation 2Blue Simple Medical Clinic Presentation 2

 Women Showing Signs of Excess Androgen:

 This test may be necessary for women who exhibit signs including acne, deepening of the voice, irregular menstrual periods, or excessive hair growth (hirsutism).
-Adrenal tumors or polycystic ovarian syndrome (PCOS) may be indicated by these symptoms.
+These symptoms may indicate adrenal tumors or polycystic ovarian syndrome (PCOS).

 Youngsters exhibiting early or delayed puberty symptoms: